 Extrapolating this current growth rate puts the majority of the U.S. into the freelance spectrum by 2027.

 Skilled professionals are entering the freelance economy to soften the blows of of post-gentrified San Francisco and New York City rent, if not to at least make a few extra dollars at $65-$150+/hour.

-Internet-savvy labor-seekers all over the world are also able to earn a much higher wage in comparison to their native wages.
+Internet-savvy labor-seekers all over the world is also able to earn a much higher wage in comparison to their native wages.
 Take this writer’s motherland of Bulgaria, where the monthly minimum wage is about $290 USD (235.20 EUR).
-A simple web content gig that averages around $15/hour at a typical 8 hour workday puts this employee at 12x the minimum wage line at $3,600/month (2,900 EUR).
+A simple web content gig that averages around $15/hour at a typical 8-hour workday puts this employee at 12x the minimum wage line at $3,600/month (2,900 EUR).
 That’s a lot of shkembe chorba and Kamenitza beer.

 63% of freelancers stated they freelance by choice, an 18% jump from 2014 to 2017.
 Additionally, 63% freelancers noted that they prefer the security of a diversified portfolio of clients rather than a single employer.

 The rise of the freelance economy and the seismic shift of talent gave birth to intermediaries that are able to make an absolute killing connecting freelancers and clients.

 Intermediaries such as Upwork, Toptal, and Fiverr act as talent marketplaces, escrow agents to release payment when the freelancers and clients mutually agree on the completion of work, and as a sort of search engine to place the “Top Rated” freelancers at the top of the new job listing suggestions.

 To put this opportunity in perspective, let’s take a look at Upwork, one of the world’s most popular freelancing platforms.